The Day the Navy Came to Abertillery – The 1921 Miners Lock-Out.

 On Friday 1st of July 1921, the mines re-opened, miners and agents were quoted as saying “We’ve lost the battle, but we live to fight another day”.

 Notes on H.M.S.
 Malaya.

 The H.M.S.
-Malaya had a compliment of between 1,124 to 1300 approximate.
-Armament was 8 15-inch Guns, 12 6-inch Guns and 8 4-inch AA Guns.
-16 2-pdr AA Guns and one Aircraft.
+Malaya had a compliment of between 1,124 to 1,300 approximate.
+Armament was eight 15-inch guns, twelve 6-inch guns and eight 4-inch AA guns.
+Sixteen two-pounder AA guns and one aircraft.
 Speed was 24 knots.
 Displacement was 31,100 tons.

-The Aircraft was a Sopwith Pup Bi-Plane, it was launched off the ship via a platform which could be temporarily constructed across the span of the 15 inch gun barrels.
+The aircraft was a Sopwith Pup Bi-Plane, it was launched off the ship via a platform which could be temporarily constructed across the span of the 15″-inch gun barrels.
 The plane could not land back on board but had to be winched back onto the ship from a floating barge.

 During the second world war the H.M.S.
 Malaya took part in a hunting group in the Gulf of Aden, in the Battle of Calabria and the Battle of Taranto.
-She was based in Gibraltar and aided in the bombardment of Genoa and was involved in the Tiger Convoys off the coast of Egypt, operation Harpoon and many Malta convoy’s.
+She was based in Gibraltar and aided in the bombardment of Genoa, was involved in the Tiger Convoys off the coast of Egypt, operation Harpoon and many Malta convoy’s.

 The Battleship H.M.S.
 Malaya was decommissioned and broken up in 1948.